isralduke/thatbook/20-proverbs.md

 > <a name="2:8">2:8</a> to guard the paths of the righteous
 > and to protect the way of his pious ones.
 > <a name="2:9">2:9</a> Then you will understand righteousness and justice
-> and equity—every good way.
+> and equity — every good way.
 > <a name="2:10">2:10</a> For wisdom will enter your heart,
 > and moral knowledge will be attractive to you.
 > <a name="2:11">2:11</a> Discretion will protect you,